-Join Peggy Fisher for an in-depth discussion in this video Creating classes, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Creating classes, part of Learning Java.

 - Classes are a critical component of all object-oriented programming languages.
 The class is a blueprint for an object.
 The classes are used to represent the state and behavior of real world objects, such as person, bank account, vehicle, et cetera.
 All classes contain instance data, constructors, which are special methods used to build an instance of our class, and methods, the blocks of code common to all objects of this class that represent the object's behavior.